-Sampling QC excursions are evaluated by ANRA Project Manager, in consultation with ANRA QAO.
+Sampling QC excursions are evaluated by the ANRA Clean Rivers Program Manager, in consultation with the ANRA Laboratory Services Director.
 In that differences in sample results are used to assess the entire sampling process, including environmental variability, the arbitrary rejection of results based on pre-determined limits is not practical.
-Therefore, the professional judgment of ANRA Project Manager and QAO will be relied upon in evaluating results.
+Therefore, the professional judgment of the ANRA Clean Rivers Program Manager and Laboratory Services Director will be relied upon in evaluating results.
 Field blanks for trace elements and trace organics are scrutinized very closely.
 Field blank values exceeding the acceptability criteria will automatically invalidate the sample.
 Notations of blank contamination are noted in the data summaries that accompany data deliverables.
 Equipment blanks for metals analysis are also scrutinized very closely.

 Laboratory measurement quality control failures are evaluated by the laboratory staff.
-The disposition of such failures and the nature and disposition of the failure is reported to the Laboratory QAO.
-The Laboratory QAO will discuss the failure with ANRA Project Manager.
-If applicable, ANRA Project Manager will include this information in a CAP and submit with the Progress Report which is sent to the TCEQ CRP Project Manager.
+The disposition of such failures and the nature and disposition of the failure is reported to the Laboratory Services Director.
+The Laboratory Services Director will discuss the failure with the ANRA Clean Rivers Program Manager.
+If applicable, the ANRA Clean Rivers Program Manager will include this information in a CAP and submit with the Progress Report, which is sent to the TCEQ CRP Project Manager.